The WICP ensures collaborative

 The Water Resources Adaptation to Climate Change Workgroup (WRACCW) identifies research, data, and policy necessary for effective management and protection of water resources in the United States as the climate continues to change.

-ACWI/Monitoring Challenges in a Shrinking Budget Environment Workgroup is to provide advice and recommendations to help USGS and Interior leadership continue to provide high quality water monitoring and related science within the framework of constrained financial resources.
+is to provide advice and recommendations to help USGS and Interior leadership continue to provide high quality water monitoring and related science within the framework of constrained financial resources.

 Water Quality Monitoring Council (NWQMC) provides a national forum

-coordination of consistent and scientifically defensible methods and
+for coordination of consistent and scientifically defensible methods and

-to improve water quality monitoring, assessment and reporting.
+strategies to improve water quality monitoring, assessment and reporting.

 NWQMC Methods and Data Comparability